1Regina/GrammaticalFramework_Book/README.md

 4. Cannot `i FoodsIta.gf` even though they are copied from textbook.
 (Bcos ResIta shows that noun also need a gender.
 Fixed by adding `g = masc` in FoodsIta.gf to `wine`)
 5. Can we walk thru the oper meaning in ResIta.gf.
 P90.
 Dont understand why `(nero,nera,neri,nere : Str) -> Adjective = `  can be wildcard since they are used again.
 (Explanation: ResIta line 24 can be wildcard `n1,_,_,n4` or as it is to make it clearer see Function Types with Variable in [tutorial](http://www.grammaticalframework.org/doc/tutorial/gf-tutorial.html#toc60) but the line 25 should be named.)
 6. desugar of `Very qual` in FoodsIta. correct?
 (Fixed. need to add another nested table.
 See extra alternative)
+7. ?Ch 03. other than cc and retain, how can i do "p "these cakes are expensive" or to make use of flyNoun or regNoun opers.
+(See https://inariksit.github.io/gf/2018/08/28/gf-gotchas.html#:~:text=sense.-,re-export%20rgl%20opers%20in%20application%20grammar,-Here) Solution:
+      1. Run `i -retain ../Chapter03/FoodsEng.gf` then `cc -one Pred (These (regNoun "cake with cheese")) (adj "pink")` to get "these cake with cheeses are pink"
+      2. `i -retain FoodsEng.gf` then `cc -one Pred (These (flyNoun "candy")) (adj "tasty")` to get `these candies are tasty`

 #### Chapter 04
 * << Resource Grammar and overload.
 Prefix and Grammars extension >>